Managing Functions in ODPS (with examples)

 Explanation:

-• drop function is the command to delete a function.
+• drop function: This part of the command instructs ODPS to remove a specified function.

 Conclusion: